regpy/regpy/doc/sphinx/source/Operators.rst

             # Compute with x being in the my_domain what the operator evaluates as y=Tx
             if derivate:
                 self.x = x # Storing the location at which the linearization takes place
-                # make necessary precomutatoins for derivative at x
+                # make necessary precomputations for derivative at x
             return y

 In this general structure we store the point at which we computed the derivate as the attribute `x` of the operator.
 This attributes are then passed to the derivate.